ankitpro/grafana-observer/CURSOR_SETUP.md

 ```
 Calculate the login rate over the last 5 minutes
 Show me memory usage trends
-Get all instances for the hub-app job
+Get all instances for the my-app job
 ```

 ## Troubleshooting